ucgmsim/gm_classifier/README.md

 ```shell script
 python extract_features.py --ko_matrices_dir /home/claudy/dev/work/data/gm_classifier/konno_matrices /home/claudy/dev/work/tmp/gmc_record_test/features /home/claudy/dev/work/tmp/gmc_record_test/2003
 ```
-Note: The feature extraction is quite slow, so if the number of recrods is large can easily take multiple hours.
+Note I: The feature extraction is quite slow, so if the number of recrods is large it can easily take multiple hours.\
+Note II: Its probably a good idea to pipe the output into a log file, in case some records fail.
+This can be done by adding `> log.txt` to the call above, however this will no longer print the output.
+To get around this I suggest to add `|& tee log.txt` to the end of the call instead, which will still periodically print stdout to the terminal (and write to the log file).

 ---
 Once feature extraction is complete prediction can be done using the `predict.py` script: